samtuleen/nyc-taxis-vs-covid/README.md

 3- The most popular payment method and whether it changed as a result of the pandemic.

 4- The most expensive day of the week to travel on and whether or not the pandemic affected this.

-# The Data
-The data was sourced from the NYC.gov website and can be found [here](https://www1.nyc.gov/site/tlc/about/tlc-trip-record-data.page).

 ## Setup

 This project's environment is python3.yml